michelp/pgsodium/README.md

 ## Installation

-Tested with Postgres 9.6, 10, and 11.
-You will need libsodium >=
+Tested with Postgres 11.5, but has and should work with 10 and 9.6.
-1.0.18.
+Recommend libsodium >= 1.0.18 but has and should work with >= 1.0.16.
 If your operating system provides packages you may also need the header files typically in the '-dev' package.

 Clone the repo and run 'sudo make install'.